 "She succumbed to her injuries at a private hospital in Visakhapatnam in the neighbouring state of Andhra Pradesh where she was undergoing treatment.
-Her condition was critical," district Superintendent of Police Rajesh Pandit told IANS.
+Her condition was critical," district superintendent of police Rajesh Pandit told IANS.

-The incident took place in a residential government school at Tikiri in Rayagada district, about 420 km from state capital Bhubaneswar.
+The incident took place in a residential government school at Tikiri in Rayagada district, about 420 km from the state capital Bhubaneswar.

 She was watching a television show along with some children when the assailant entered the school room, poured kerosene on her and set her on fire.

-A committee against sexual harassment at the work place, which probed the allegation, had found Dandsena guilty and recommended action against him.
+A committee against sexual harassment at the work place, which probed the allegation, found Dandsena guilty and recommended action against him.

-Police arrested Dandsena Wednesday and are investigating if he set the teacher on fire himself or whether he had hired someone to commit the crime.
+Police arrested Dandsena Wednesday and are investigating if he set the teacher on fire himself or whether he hired someone to commit the crime.

 (Posted on 01-11-2013)